EduardoZepeda/coffee-bytes-hugo/content/posts/types-para-react-components-con-children/index.en.md

 coverImage: "images/TypesChildrenTypescript.jpg"
 coverImageCredits: "Credits to https://www.pexels.com/@tranmautritam/"
-description: "Three different ways to set types in typescript for components that receive children as a parameter in React."
+description: I show you three different ways to set types in Typescript for components that receive children as a parameter in the React framework.
 keywords:
 - react
 - typescript